hashicorp/vault/website/source/docs/auth/kubernetes.html.md

 ### GKE

-Currently the Token Review API endpoint is only availible in alpha clusters on Google Container Engine.
+Currently the Token Review API endpoint is only available in alpha clusters on Google Container Engine.
 This means on GKE this backend can only be used with an aplha cluster.

 ## API